elenderg/PAL-1000/instruções de compilação.md

 `Find another field given the field's redefinition target name and the type's fields.`

-`If the other field is nil, abort with "_Invalid redefine.
+`If the other field is nil, abort with "Invalid redefine.
 I can't find the '_" then the field's redefinition target name then "_' field._" and the field's locus; exit.`

 `Put the other field's offset into the field's offset.`